PaceCodes/Badlion/README.md

 # About

-Badlion Using Gradle instead of the shit mcp uwu

 ## Commands
 * Run with random username ```gradle startGame```
 * Run with another username  ```gradle startGame --args='--username Pace'```